May 1, 2026

 2.1.
 Exemption from Civil Liability

 In accordance with Art.
 333 (3) CC, in case of non-performance or improper performance of its obligations, the entrepreneur is liable for damages, payment of penalites, etc., unless he proves that proper performance was impossible due to force majeure (extraordinary and unavoidable circumstances under these conditions), unless otherwise provided by law or contract.
-This rule (“…unless otherwise”) of the Civil Code gives entrepreneurs the right not to use force majeure as an exemption from liability in their contracts, but only if otherwise is not specified by law.
-First of all, such a law is the Civil Code itself, which has the following rules that exempt the non-performing or improperly performing party from (contractual or non-contractual) liability:
+The Civil Code contains a number of special provisions exempting a party from liability in cases of force majeure: regarding the seller’s liability for defects in goods (Art.
+409, para.
+2), the liability of the carrier and the consignor (Art.
+719, para.
+2, and Art.
+720, para.
+1), the trustee (Art.
+852, para.
+2), the professional custodian (Art.
+889, para.
+2), hotels (Part 1 of Article 899), as well as owners of sources of increased danger (Part 1 of Article 999).
+Such law is, first of all, the Civil Code itself, which contains the following provisions exempting a party that has failed to perform or has performed improperly from (contractual or non-contractual) liability:

 Secondly, in addition to the above-mentioned articles of Civil Code, legislation and judicial practice provides for a number of cases when an entrepreneur: